The Shuffle

 The post-war order that defined the twentieth century is crumbling under its own contradictions, and new forces are pushing through the cracks.
 For decades, the West assumed the world would run on its terms but that assumption is slowly collapsing.

-China, long content to bide its time and build its strength, has stopped waiting and it is no longer a quiet participant but acting more like an impatient contender for the top seat.
+China, long content to bide its time and build its strength seemed to have stopped waiting and it is no longer a quiet participant and acting more like an impatient contender for the top seat.
 After forty years of compounding power, Beijing seems confident enough to challenge Washington directly.

 "Yet confidence is not the same as readiness and one must not forget that, power lies not only in factories or output but on the structures that has the capacity to endure risk, maintain alliances, command legitimacy, preserve independence, and inspire trust and that is where the real contest for the next world order begins."